SynBioHub/api-docs/source/index.html.md

 Parameter | Description
 --------- | ------- | -----------
 name | Name of the user
-affiliation | Affilation of the user email | Email address of the user password1 | Password of the user password2 | Password confirmation
+affiliation | Affiliation of the user email | Email address of the user password1 | Password of the user password2 | Password confirmation

+Note that the X-authorization header is required for this endpoint.

 # Search Endpoints